edarruiz/edarruiz/README.md

 - 💬 I speak about software development, technology, dotnet, business, and leadership.
 I am extremely interested and dedicated to creating software solutions that solve everyday problems in people's lives
 - 📫 You can reach me out on my [LinkedIn](https://www.linkedin.com/in/ericrda/) profile page.
 Feel free to contact me!

 I currently live in São Paulo, Brazil.
-Outside development, I love doing woodworking and work with handtools and powertools.
+Outside development, I love doing woodworking with handtools and powertools.
 I'm always interested on creating new things.

 ## 💻 Technologies and Tools
 <p align="center">